tkenning/dev.na.bambora.com/source/docs/guides/merchant_quickstart/Boarding.md

 ### Setting up to take INTERAC Online
 #### Step 1: Your application for INTERAC Online
 The first thing you need to determine is how you are going to integrate INTERAC Online into your website.
-You are asked to define this on the INTERAC Online section of the Beanstream application form.
-Use this page of the [INTERAC Online definitions](http://support.beanstream.com/bic/w/Properties/External_PDFs/IOC_Required_Data_Field_Definitions.pdf) to help understand the terminology used to fill out the form’s data fields.
+You are asked to define this on the INTERAC Online section of the Bambora application form.
+Use this page of the [INTERAC Online definitions](http://support.na.bambora.com/bic/w/Properties/External_PDFs/IOC_Required_Data_Field_Definitions.pdf) to help understand the terminology used to fill out the form’s data fields.
 However, if you are unsure of any step, please leave the section blank on your application and our Application team will be happy to contact you to go over these required fields.

 #### STEP 2: Setting up your website to accept INTERAC Online
-Once we have processed your application, we will forward you a [Merchant INTERAC Online Certification Testing checklist](http://support.beanstream.com/bic/w/Properties/External_PDFs/IO_Guidelines_Checklist.pdf).
-By checking off each item on this list you are ensuring your website meets the [standards required by INTERAC Online](http://support.beanstream.com/bic/w/Properties/External_PDFs/EMER_IO_Guidelines.pdf).
+Once we have processed your application, we will forward you a [Merchant INTERAC Online Certification Testing checklist](http://support.na.bambora.com/bic/w/Properties/External_PDFs/IO_Guidelines_Checklist.pdf).
+By checking off each item on this list you are ensuring your website meets the [standards required by INTERAC Online](http://support.na.bambora.com/bic/w/Properties/External_PDFs/EMER_IO_Guidelines.pdf).

-To help you complete each step we have created clear instructions in our [INTERAC Online integration guide](http://support.beanstream.com/bic/w/Properties/External_PDFs/BEAN_Interac_Integration.pdf).
+To help you complete each step we have created clear instructions in our [INTERAC Online integration guide](http://support.na.bambora.com/bic/w/Properties/External_PDFs/BEAN_Interac_Integration.pdf).
 This contains information on using the INTERAC Online logo, the INTERAC Online process flow, requirements for setting up the INTERAC Online processing pages.

 #### STEP 3: INTERAC Online certification
-Beanstream performs a full test transaction.
+We will perform a full test transaction.
 When the integration tests successfully, we will contact our INTERAC Online partners to complete the setup of the account.

-## STEP 3: Integrating to Beanstream
+## STEP 3: Integrating
-All Beanstream clients are initially provided with an account in our test environment.
-In this environment, you can test your system’s integration using these [test card numbers](http://www.beanstream.com/boarding/test-card-numbers/).
+All Bambora clients are initially provided with an account in our test environment.
+In this environment, you can test your system’s integration using these [test card numbers](http://support.na.bambora.com/olm/w/docs/using-test-card-numbers.htm).
 If you are taking orders in more than one currency and therefore have more than one merchant ID number, you will need to integrate each account individually.
 Please feel free to ask us questions along the way.

 When your terminal and merchant accounts are ready, we’ll send an ***Authorized to go live*** email.
 Test transactions are still free, but we’ll start charging monthly fees at this point.

 It is up to you (or your developer) to control when your account moves from the test environment and “goes live” to begin processing valid orders.
-So, when you believe your merchant integration is complete and ready for Beanstream testing, you will need to send us a ***Request to go live*** email.
+So, when you believe your merchant integration is complete and ready for testing, you will need to send us a ***Request to go live*** email.
 You will not be live without sending us this email!

 ## STEP 4: Going live
 We will review your website to ensure that everything is running smoothly.
 If we detect any problems, however, we will send you a ***Site Review Email*** with further information.
 Otherwise, you will receive an ***Account Live*** email indicating you can begin processing.